bbhalani/Log_Analysis/README.md

 To build the reporting tool, you'll need to load the site's data into your local database.

-To load the data, cd into the vagrant directory and use the command '''psql -d news -f newsdata.sql.'''
+To load the data, cd into the vagrant directory and use the command ```psql -d news -f newsdata.sql.```

 Here's what this command does:
 - psql : the PostgreSQL command line program